Pirates, Nova finalize 3-year, $26M deal

 The Pirates continue to be mentioned in trade speculation for Chicago White Sox right-hander Jose Quintana.
 Bob Nightingale of USA Today reported the White Sox discussed a possible three-team deal that would include the Pirates and New York Yankees.

-Although the Pirates announced Nova's signing, they have not yet revealed a corresponding move to open a spot for him on the 40-man roster.
+Although the Pirates announced Nova's signing, they have not revealed a corresponding move to open a spot for him on the 40-man roster.

 Nova, 29, said “it was an easy choice” to re-sign with the Pirates after testing the free-agent market.
 He said at least two other teams were interested in signing him.